Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Worf Had the Flu:

 - After getting injured by a combined attack from all the top monsters in the Monster Association she doesn't last very long against Garou, and passes out from over-exertion before he can even attack her.
 She claims that if she were in fighting form, he would have only taken her five seconds.
 It's hard to know if this is true.
-On one hand, she crushed most of the top Monster Association members by herself (who were individually easily in the Demon to Dragon class).
+On one hand, she did crush most of the top Monster Association members by herself (who were individually easily in the Demon to Dragon class).
+And in theory, her telekinesis should be a bad match-up for a martial artist like Garou.
 On the other hand, considering how thoroughly Garou decimated the other S-Class Heroes and how long he lasted against Saitama, this may not be true.

 - World's Strongest Woman: She's the single most powerful female character shown in the series (not that there are many) and, while still nowhere near as strong as Saitama, is often the only one among the cast who can actually hope to defeat or at least significantly injure the Arc Villain.
-Even among her fellow S-Class heroes she's regarded with respect and fear.
+Even among her fellow S-Class heroes she's regarded with respect and fear, with several of them and even Monster Association members admitting she's the only one who can be counted on to consistently defeat Dragon-level foes.
+It says something that Psykos had to perform a Fusion Dance with Orochi and get a power up from "God", making her one of the most powerful beings in the story short of Boros and Awakened Garou, in order to finally make a foe that Tatsumaki actually has to put serious effort into beating, and she still holds her own.

 - Workaholic: In Volume 10's bonus chapter, it is shown that the Hero Association usually calls on her to deal with high level threats, and while she may complain about it, she does her job anyway.
 She gets bored when she gets some time off, having nothing to do, so she goes looking for monsters to fight.